PabloRMira/elnetpy/README.md

 # Welcome to elnetpy!

-A C++ implementation of the elastic net algorithm
+A Python package to compute the elastic net algorithm, boosted by an own C++ implementation.

 > Work in progress!